 Czechs have many different ways of greeting each other.
-While this might confuse foreigners already struggling with the excruciating difficulties of the language, we’ve noticed that Czechs themselves were not necessarily aware of the story behind their salutation expression.
+While this might confuse foreigners still struggling with the excruciating difficulties of the language, we’ve noticed that Czechs themselves were not necessarily aware of the story behind their salutation phrases.
 Hence this little practical guide to shed some light on the Czech Republic’s greeting habits.

 “Ahoj” is the most common expression to say “hi” or “hello” to friends and relatives.
 As many Czech greetings, you can also use it to say goodbye.
 While most scholars consider that “ahoy!” or “hoy!” were first used by Scottish or English sailors to draw attention to something and greet other ships, interpretations differ.
 Some linguists and historians also claim it was used, on land, to drive cattle.
 Interestingly enough, Scottish inventor Alexander Graham Bell considered to use “ahoy-hoy” as the standard telephone greeting.
 Unfortunately, this didn’t really catch on.